seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-1.md

 ## Exercise 1: Create Azure resources

+In this Exercise, you are going to create an Azure storage account and a function app.

 In this Exercise, you will have:

   + Task 1: Create an Azure Storage account.
   + Task 2: Create a function app

+### Estimated Timing: 30 minutes

 ### Task 1: Create an Azure Storage account

+In this task, you will create an Azure storage account.

 #### Pre-requisites for this task